RahulSahu1221/Transformer-Life-Gauge/README.md

 ### *Turning a Transformer's Thermal Behavior Into a Live "Battery Percentage" for Its Remaining Insulation Life*

-A concept + prototype-stage IoT project that estimates a power transformer's **real-time remaining insulation life** using the industry-standard **IEEE C57.91 thermal aging model** — combining live sensor data (load current, oil temperature, ambient temperature) with an ESP32 + MQTT + cloud dashboard pipeline.
+A concept + prototype-stage IoT project that estimates a power transformer's **real-time remaining insulation life** using the industry-standard **IEEE C57.91 thermal aging model** — combining live sensor data (load current, oil/winding temperature, ambient temperature) with an ESP32/STM32 + MQTT + cloud dashboard pipeline.

 Built as a bridge between **electrical transformer design fundamentals** and **practical, low-cost IoT engineering**.